Go to: Extra > Products > Products

 Product Group: Choose the appropriate product group for this product.
 When you don’t choose, it will by default remain in the product group Administration costs.

 Name: Enter the name of the product.
+This is the name that will be printed on the product label.

 Invoice text: If you wish the clients invoice to display an alternate (customer-friendly) product name or description, you may enter it here.
 This can be useful if you use special internal product names or codes.
+While adding a product to an invoice, you are able to see if there is a pre-existing invoice text and adjust it if necessary before adding it to an invoice, provided you have the correct user permissions.

 Cost price*: This is the cost price of one order unit of the product, excluding VAT.
 The cost price per sales unit is shown underneath the list price.
 The cost price field is automatically filled when you fill in a list price.